 Non-Network Preauthorization

 Providers must determine whether the proposed service requires preauthorization before treating injured workers with non-network claims.
-However, providers do not need to request preauthorization before furnishing emergency care or services not listed below.
+However, providers do not need to request preauthorization before furnishing emergency care or services not included on the list below.

 For non-network claims, providers must obtain preauthorization for the treatments listed below.